pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 **If you are Compling for the Arduino ATmega328p version of the Multiprotocol Module please go to the dedicated [Compiling and Programming ATmega328](Compiling.md) page.**

+## IMPORTANT NOTE:
 Multiprotocol source can be compiled using the Arduino IDE using STM32 Core (Maple) and Arduino ARM-Cortex-M3 libraries.
+On all modules with STM32F103 microcontroller, the program flash memory on the microcontroller is large enough to accommodate all the protocols.
+You do not have to make choices on which protocols to upload.
+Also, it is likely that you used the Banggood 4-in-1 RF module and you will therefore have access to all the RF modules..

 ###Install the Arduino IDE and the Multiprotocol project
 1. Download the Arduino IDE.
 The currently supported Arduino version is 1.6.11 available for [Windows]( https://www.arduino.cc/download_handler.php?f=/arduino-1.6.12-windows.exe) and [Mac OSX](http://arduino.cc/download_handler.php?f=/arduino-1.6.12-macosx.zip)